longturn/freeciv21/docs/Contributing/game-admin.rst

 Notes on the :strong:`game description`:

 * Give details as to the type of game you want to play.
 This is especially important for Team and Experimental games.
   This is also important if the game is going to be special, such as a Scenario or use a third-party ruleset.
+Recall that Experimental games often have rules change mid game to fix bugs or make changes.
+They are Experimental by nature, so its good to add these kinds of notes to the description.
 * Mention what ruleset will be used or any other special rules for the game.
+* Mention winning alliance size and any game ending / announcement rules.
-* For team games, explain how the teams will be selected/defined up front.
+* For team games, explain how the teams will be selected / defined up front.
 For teamless games, potentially mention how many players are needed for the game to start.
-* Players are very interested in what kind of tileset will be used.
+* Players are very interested in what kind of map topology will be used.
 Some only play squares, some only hexes.
-Define the game tileset in the description.
+Define the game topology in the description.
 * Establish the length of turns.
 We have often run turns at 23 hours.
 However, lately we have been going with 25 hours.
   Either way, make sure to mention it in the game description.
 If you intend to change the length of the turn at a certain point in the game (e.g. for late game make the turns two days -- ``2*23`` or ``2*25``) you will definitely